Howe pony truss

 Main Street Bridge (Bucks County, Pennsylvania)

-Mean's Ford Bridge (Bucks County, Pennsylvania)
+Mean's Ford Bridge 38-09-P1 (Bucks County, Pennsylvania)

 HAER says built 1860s; rehabilitated 1993.
 One of seven of this type in 2005 per HAER See also Meeting House Bridge in MaineBoxed Howe Pony Truss bridge over Tohickon Creek on Stover Park Road in Ralph Stover State ParkClosed to all traffic except emergency vehicles, foot and pedal traffic

-Meeting House Bridge (York County, Maine)
+Meeting House Bridge 19-16-P02x (York County, Maine)

 Replaced 1995Lost Howe pony truss bridge over Boston & Maine Road on Sinnott RoadReplaced by new bridge

-Milford Road Bridge (Hunterdon County, New Jersey)
+Milford Road Overpass (Hunterdon County, New Jersey)

-Built 1891, altered 1917; rehabilitated 1933-4Wrought iron Howe pony truss bridge over Lehigh Valley Mainline on Milford Road in BloomsburyOpen to traffic
+Built 1891, altered 1917; rehabilitated 1933-4Wrought iron Howe pony truss bridge over NS Lehigh Valley Mainline on Milford Road in BloomsburyOpen to traffic

 Oak Knoll Park Bridge (Stark County, Ohio)